glandfried/TrueSkillThroughTime/README.md

 ## TrueSkill Through Time: the Julia, Python and R packages.

 Humans develop complex skills through time.
-Estimating them is essential in education, labor and sports systems.
+Knowing how individual abilities change is essential in a wide range of activities.
-However, it is a sensitive issue when they are intended to be used to make decisions that may impact individuals.
+Most estimators implemented for the video game industry cannot obtain reliable initial estimates nor guarantee comparability between distant estimates.

-None of the widely used skill estimators, such as TrueSkill, Glicko and Item-Response Theory, correctly models the temporal aspect, which prevents having both good initial estimates and comparability between estimates separated in time and space.
+TrueSkill Through Time solves all these problems by modeling the entire history of activities using a single Bayesian network.

-TrueSkill Through Time corrects those biases by modeling the entire history of activities using a single Bayesian network.
+This algorithm requires only a few iterations to converge, allowing millions of observations to be analyzed using any low-end computer.

-The use of an efficient algorithm, that requires only a few linear iterations over the data, allows scaling to millions of observations in few seconds.
+To support the use of reliable learning estimators, we provide the first implementations of TrueSkill Through Time for  `Julia`, `Python` and `R`.

-In this paper we offer the first packages for `Julia`, `Python`, `R`, together with its scientific documentation, supporting the use of a reliable learning curve estimators.
+A complete scientific documentation allows scientists to make sense of all epistemological and technical aspects of the estimation process.

 ### Scientific article